DigiNode-Tools/diginode-tools/README.md

 ## Compatibility

-- DigiNode Tools should work with most Ubuntu or Debian based systems.
+DigiNode Tools should work with most Ubuntu or Debian based systems.
 A 64-bit OS is required.
 Both ARM64 and x86_64 hardware are supported.
 It has been designed with headless operation in mind.
+A device with at least 8GB RAM is recommended.
+A Raspberry Pi 4 8Gb is a good choice.
 - With 8Gb RAM or more, you can safely run a full DigiNode (DigiByte + DigiAssets).
 This is the recommended minimum.
 - With 4Gb RAM, you can run a DigiByte Node, or a DigiAsset Node, but running both together is not recommended.
 (Note: By creating a large swap file, it is technically possible to run a full DigiNode with only 4Gb RAM, but performance will be very sluggish.
 This is fine for testing, but definitely not recommended for long term use.
 Due the read/write demands placed on the SSD, its lifespan will be significantly decreased.)
 - With 2Gb RAM, there is not enough memory to run a DigiByte Node, but you can still run DigiAsset Node.
 (A DigiAsset Node requires ~2Gb RAM.)
 See the Advanced Features section below for how to do a 'DigiAsset Node ONLY' setup.